appressoas/django_cradmin/docs/gettingstartedguide.rst

             return models.Question.objects.all()

 How to write tests for the crinstance?
-Follow this link to the writing tests guide.
+Follow this link to the :ref:`writing_tests_guide`.

 Building a basic cradmin view
 -----------------------------